siyuan0/AVIVAQUANTUM/README.md

 # Siyuan notes

-the main run file is in main.py.
+the main run file is in main.py. to run tensorboard to view training progress, open a new seperate terminal, change directory to the current project path and run `tensorboard --logdir log/`.
+Open the output URL in a browser (IE seems to work best for me).

 # AvivaQuantum Data Science hackathon